-Students who do not meet the criteria for college readiness must meet with an advisor in the Registrar's Office.
-College readiness advisors will work with students to establish an individualized learning plan.
+Students who do not meet the criteria for college readiness must meet with the Testing Coordinator in the Registrar's Office.
+The Testing Coordinator will work with students to establish an individualized learning plan.
 The learning plan is developed for each individual student according to the specific needs of the student and may include enrollment in developmental courses, tutorials, laboratories and/or other non-course based activities to prepare the student for college-level coursework.
 The plan will specify the appropriate measure for determining a student's college readiness.
 Learning plans may include provisions for students to retake an approved TSI test, subject to availability.